 2. Watch for Signs

 Benjamin Franklin said, “an ounce of prevention is worth a pound of cure.”
 This is especially true when it comes to dealing with an angry patient.
 Most people, whether they realize it or not, give off subtle hints that they are stressed or upset (clenched fists, tensed jaw, fidgeting, terse tones, etc.).
 By watching for these subtle signs, you can help your patients appropriately give voice to their concerns and frustrations.
 For instance, if you notice that your patient is getting easily agitated, you can try implementing Sakichi Toyoda’s theory of the 5 Whys.
-This highly effective iterative interrogative technique will help your patient identify the root cause of their angst.
+This highly effective technique will help your patient identify the root cause of their emotions.
 Once you patient has identified why they are truly upset, you will be able to offer an appropriate response that deescalates the interaction.

 3. Keep Calm